SoftwareSystemsLaboratory/PTMTorrent/README.md

 <!-- Table created with https://www.tablesgenerator.com/markdown_tables -->

-There are other supporting scripts within each model hub's scripts folder.
+There are other supporting scripts within each model hub's scripts directory.
 These scripts are ran in order by the model hub's `__main__.py` file.
-The order in which to run these scripts (should the `__main__.py` file be insufficient) is described in each model hub's `README.md` file within the scripts folder.
+The order in which to run these scripts (should the `__main__.py` file be insufficient) is described in each model hub's `README.md` file within the scripts directory.

 > NOTE: Hugging Face's `__main__.py` can be parameritized to allow for a
 > specific percentage of the model hub to be downloaded.
-By default, it is the first 0.1 (10%) of models sorted by downloads in descending order.
+By default, it is the
+> first 0.1 (10%) of models sorted by downloads in descending order.

 To run any of the scripts, execute the following command pattern:

-- `python 'Scripts Folder'/'Script Name'`
+- `python 'Scripts Directory'/'Script Name'`

 For example, to run Hugging Face's scripts: